beacon-biosignals/julia_pod/README.md

 are still only using the version locked into the sysimage.
-This is why it was decided to use pinned packages to control what is built into the sysimage. of dependencies that have pinned versions be those that get included in the built sysimage.
+This is why it was decided to use pinned packages to control what is built into the sysimage.

 ##### notebooks